MrYsLab/python_banyan/docs/example2.md

 Here, we create a function that follows the class definition.
-This function, called echo_cmdline_client() will instantiate the class and parse for any command line options that the user may have specified.
+This function, called echo_cmdline_client() will instantiate the class and parse for any command-line options that the user may have specified.

 This function is contained within lines 125 to 168.

 Line 126 creates an instance of an ArgumentParser.

-Lines 129 through 144 create the command line options and adds them to the argument parser.
+Lines 129 through 144 create the command-line options and adds them to the argument parser.

-Line 146 creates a variable called *args* and populates args with the values for all of the command line options.
+Line 146 creates a variable called *args* and populates args with the values for all of the command-line options.

 Lines 148 through 155 retrieve the option values using the defaults or the values provided by the user.
 The options